OneDrive and Syncing Microsoft Office Across Devices

 Cloud storage is a generic term for services that allow you to store your files away from your system, allowing you to access your files from anywhere and from any computer system or device that can connect to the service.

-So, in other words, when I create a new ebook file in Word or invoices for clients in Word, if I save it to my OneDrive, I can then access the file from my phone, from my laptop, or from my desktop.
+So when I create a new ebook file in Word or invoices for clients in Word, if I save it to my OneDrive, I can then access the file from my phone, from my laptop, or from my desktop.
 Each time, I have access to the most current version of the file.
 If I am on the road and I need to access the file, I can also access it by logging into my One Drive.
 There it is!

 Powered by Creative Market